 - If enrolling in English, reading, and/or math course(s), the assessment test must be taken prior to registration.
 Placement testing is on a drop-in basis.
 Allow 1 1/2 to 2 hours to complete the exam.
 Please arrive at least 2 hours prior to closing or test will not be administered.

 - After taking the placement test, and transcripts have arrived in the Admissions and Records Office, an appointment should be made to see a Veterans Counselor to receive a Student Educational Plan (SEP).
-The phone number to the Counseling and Advisement Office is (626) 914-8530.
-The student should ask for a Veterans Counselor.
+Call the Veterans Success Center to make an appointment, 626-852-6421.

 - Complete the application for VA educational benefits (VA form 22-1990) and submit member copy 4 of DD214 to the VA representative.
 GI BILL education forms -http://www.gibill.va.gov/resources/student_handouts/